Skip to main content

 • base-language-tag

-The language tag of the base language of the imported projects. (default: en)
+The language tag of the base language of the imported project (for importing data on startup). (default: en)

 • create-implicit-api-key

-Whether an implicit API key should be created.
+Whether an implicit API key should be created when importing data on startup.

 The key is built with a predictable format: ${lowercase filename (without extension)}-${initial username}-imported-project-implicit